 We’re going to be copying and pasting data from GEDmatch, concatenating it to the bottom of the edges spreadsheet.
 It will be much easier to do this if you open a new spreadsheet to use in an intermediate step.

 Open the ‘people who match 1 or 2 of both kits’ tool on GEDmatch.
 Using your one-to-many results, starting with your closest relatives (again, not your parents), copy and paste one kit number at a time along with your own to find your mutual matches.
 Also copy that kit number into the first two empty cells of the Source column under the data that are already in your edges spreadsheet.
 Click ‘enter’ in GEDmatch to get your mutual matches.
 Drag to select all of the results.
 Skip your parents, i.e. start dragging from the second row if the first row is one of your parents.
 Copy those values and paste them into a blank spreadsheet.
 Merge the formatting to that of the source document.
 We’re going to delete all but three of the columns.
-Delete columns to the right of total cM.
+Delete columns to the right the ‘Shared’ column, which is for the total cM you share with each match.
 You’ll know to keep the total cM because it will sometimes have larger values than the largest segment cM column.